00sapo/TWDensity/README.md

 You can also customize the window size for density calculation by defining a new UDA named `densitywindow`.

 To update the `density` value, simply run `twdensity` command.

-You can also run it as a hook on `on-exit`.
+*In future*, you should also be able to use it as a hook on `on-exit`.

 ## Example configuration